Fundamental energy cost for quantum measurement: Setting -our measurement model-

-This process is typically known as Landauer erasure \cite{longlandauerpaper}.
-Note that this process demands additional resources: Thermal states are needed since unitary dynamics on $M$ alone cannot alter the rank or spectrum of the state.
-In this framework we consider thermal states a free resource as they can easily be obtained by weakly coupling quantum systems to thermal baths at the desired ambient temperature $T$.
+Note that using additional resources, such as a thermal bath $B$, in the resetting step is inevitable since the resetting process generally needs to change the rank and the spectrum of the state, which cannot be done by unitary dynamics only on $M$.
+In this framework, we consider thermal states a free resource and make use of it because they can easily be obtained by weakly coupling quantum systems to thermal baths at the desired ambient temperature $T$.
 Still, the energy cost of the resetting step, specifically to implement the unitary $U_{MB}$, needs to be accounted for.
-The overall energy expense needed to run the measurement device is therefore the sum of the cost of the measurement step $\mathcal{M}$ and the cost of the resetting step $\mathcal{R}$.